Fri3dCamp/timeblaster-2020/README.md

 The design is based around an ATMega328p, some IR receivers and an IR LED.

+The progress of this project can be followed on [Hackaday.io](https://hackaday.io/project/167668-time-blaster)

 ## Hardware Revision 00

 ![Time Blaster 00 Flat](media/Time_Blaster_00_FLAT.jpg)